 Our country is experiencing a drug epidemic.
 100 people die a day from drug overdoses.
 Heroin is taking out entire cities.
 People are becoming hopelessly addicted to pain killers.
 Meth labs are everywhere.

 But all is not lost.
 There is hope.
 There is healing.
-Today we are sharing with you a story of one of our friends, Brian Hicks.
+Today we are sharing with you a story of one of our friends, Rebecca Baille.

-Brian’s story is one of devastation and fear but also hope and inspiration.
+Rebecca’s story is one of devastation and fear but also hope and inspiration.
 This may mirror your life.
 This may mirror the life of your loved one.
 We want you to know that addiction can be treated and a fulfilling life can be had.
-Brian is proof.
-Read on.
+Rebecca is proof.

 How many years sober are you?

 I’ve been sober since 3-9-03 a little over 11 years.

 How old were you when you started drinking or doing drugs?
 What was your drug or drink of choice?